Warshi7819/SIDStream/README.md

 - MonoGame Framework

 ## Upcoming Features
-- Theme support, and a default theme instead of the christmas vibes the current one have?
 - Playlist support.
 Probably a long shot because.. when does a SID file really end?
 - Possible integration with High Voltage SID Collection (HVSC) and do some real SIDstreaming?